Holy Week in the Philippines: Amulet hunting

-Procession of statues
+Holy Week Processions

 On Holy Wednesday, a procession is held in Paete, Laguna with its 53 images of Christ's life and death.
 The procession goes through the town's narrow streets en route to the church.
-It stops three times for the Salubong (Meeting), during which Paete's "moving saints" depict each of the three scenes of Jesus' passion: (1) the meeting of Christ and Mary, held on the church patio; (2) the wiping of Jesus' face by Veronica, held at Plaza Edesan; and (3) the encounter between Mary and Veronica at which Veronica shows Mary the miraculous imprints of Christ's face on her cloth, held at the town plaza.
+It stops three times for the Salubong ("meeting"), during which Paete's "moving saints" depict each of the three scenes of Jesus' passion: (1) Jesus meets his mother, the Virgin Mary, at the church patio; (2) Saint Veronica wipes the face of Jesus, at Plaza Edesan; and (3) Saint Veronica shows her veil to the Virgin Mary, with its miraculous imprints of Jesus' face, at the town plaza.

-In San Pablo, Laguna the Good Friday procession consists of huge, centuries-old statues bedecked in fresh flowers.
-In olden times, the most famous processions were those of Saint Bartholomew of Malabon, Metro Manila; Pateros, Metro Manila; Binan, Laguna; and Tuguegarao, Cagayan.
-Unfortunately, the Holy Week images from Cagayan were destroyed by the war, as were the Tres Caidas ("Three Falls," representing Christ's falls as he carried his cross) of Binan.
+In San Pablo, Laguna, the Good Friday procession features large, centuries-old statues bedecked in fresh flowers.
+The most famous processions in the day were at Saint Bartholomew Parish in Malabon, Metro Manila; Pateros, Metro Manila; Biñan, Laguna; and Tuguegarao, Cagayan.
+The Cagayan images were destroyed in the Second World War, as were the Tres Caídas ("Three Falls," representing Christ's traditional three falls as he carried his cross) of Biñan.

-In the 1970s, the Holy Week Procession of Malabon consisted of 30 silver carrozas, which are floats or carriages.
-The highlight used to be the Tres Caidas, either from Talleres Maximo or Asuncion, but today this is no longer in the Good Friday procession.
+In the 1970s, the Holy Week procession of Malabon consisted of 30 silver carrozas (floats or carriages).
+The highlight were the Tres Caídas images, either from Talleres de Máximo Vicente or Asunción, but these are no longer in the Good Friday procession.

-The most famous procession in Manila during the period between World Wars I and II was in Santa Cruz, but almost all the images were destroyed during Manila's aerial bombardment in 1945.
-Today, Makati has a major Holy Wednesday procession aside from the usual one on Good Friday.
-Both processions, held in the city proper, have some of the oldest images.
+The most famous procession in Manila during the interwar period was in Santa Cruz, but almost all the images were destroyed in the 1945 Battle of Manila.
+Today, Barangay Población in Makati has a major Holy Wednesday procession aside from the usual one on Good Friday; both also have antique images.